-- 4.3.1 Flight attendants should be assigned to provide service in their designated areas, avoid close contact with passengers and only provide necessary in-flight service.
-Flight attendants could be designated to provide basic service for flight crew members when needed. - 4.3.2 It is recommended to provide pre-packaged food and bottled water before or during passenger boarding.
-Except for special needs, catering service should not be provided onboard. - 4.3.3 Lavatory should be cleaned once every hour (or after being used 5 times) during flight, and after disinfection, hands should be timely cleaned and disinfected. - 4.3.4 Efforts should be made to arrange passengers to sit separately.
-Isolation area as per item 8.3.4 for handling possible in-flight emergencies.
+4.3.1 Flight attendants should be assigned to provide service in their designated areas, avoid close contact with passengers and only provide necessary in-flight service.
+Flight attendants could be designated to provide basic service for flight crew members when needed.

+4.3.2 It is recommended to provide pre-packaged food and bottled water before or during passenger boarding.
+Except for special needs, catering service should not be provided onboard.

+4.3.3 Lavatory should be cleaned once every hour (or after being used 5 times) during flight, and after disinfection, hands should be timely cleaned and disinfected.

+4.3.4 Efforts should be made to arrange passengers to sit separately.
+Quarantine area as per item 8.3.4 for handling possible in-flight emergencies.

-4.4 Flights Carrying Passengers with a History of Epidemiology within 14 Days concerned should make arrangement for them to board after all others have boarded, wear a mask throughout the flight, and sit at the back of the cabin at least two rows away from other passengers.
-Except for special circumstances, in-flight catering service should no longer be provided to them.
+4.4 Flights Carrying Passengers with a History of Epidemiology within 14 Days

-If there are passengers on a domestic flight who lived or travelled abroad within the past 14 days or passengers on an international flight who have travelled to/from country(ies) seriously impacted by the epidemic (i.e. country(ies) with existing confirmed cases > 5000) within the past 14 days, the airlines
+If there are passengers on a domestic flight who lived or travelled abroad within the past 14 days or passengers on an international flight who have travelled to/from country(ies) seriously impacted by the epidemic (i.e. country(ies) with exisiting confirmed cases > 5000) within the past 14 days, the airlines concerned should make arrangement for them to board after all others have boarded, wear a mask throughout the flight, and sit at the back of the cabin at least two rows away from other passengers.
+Except for special circumstances, inflight catering service should no longer be provided to them.